goposky/layer7-cicd/README.md

 19. Violation Comments to GitLab Plugin
 20. Violation Comments to GitLab Plugin
 21. Workspace Cleanup Plugin

+The `gmu-slave` container uses the `gmu-slave` image we built in the setup section.
+This container also functions as a Jenkins slave in our CICD setup.

 To spin up the environments with all containers mentioned in the previous section, run the following command:
 ```bash